mrkkrp/markkarpov.com/post/announcing-mmark.md

 took it as a starting point and only diverged from it where I saw that doing so would be an improvement.
-The [readme](https://github.com/mrkkrp/mmark/blob/master/README.md) of MMark documents all differences between Common Mark and MMark, so I won't re-iterate the information here.
+The [readme](https://github.com/mrkkrp/mmark/blob/master/README.md) of MMark documents all differences between Common Mark and MMark, so I won't cite the information here.

 Finally, while working on the project I noted several times how essential it is that I have Megaparsec in its current state in my disposal.
 Without it I